About

 As I am a loiterer all the time since March 2020, my current powers and responsibilities include but are not limited to—

 Unplugging electronics at certain times.
 When power is still present, I unplug electronics at certain times to give stress relief and ensure the integrity of internal components.
 When power is cut, I immediately unplug them to ensure the safety of their circuits.
 I wait a few minutes before plugging them back in.
+Everyone should obey electrical safety precautions.
+They can disobey any rules, but they should not attempt to disobey life-saving precautions.

 Peace Pledge – World BEYOND War